There are various ways to install Linux Mint:

 It will ask you to choose some basic configurations like language and keyboard layout.
 Choose the most appropriate ones for your system.

-You’ll be warned that disk will be formatted.
-Hit continue and you’ll have to select timezone in the next.
+You’ll be warned that the disk will be formatted.
+Hit continue and you’ll have to select the timezone in the next.
 You may change it later as well.

-After that, you’ll face a screen that asks you to set username and password.
-Use an easy to remember password because you’ll have to use it all the time.
+After that, you’ll face a screen that asks you to set your username and password.
+Use an easy-to-remember password because you’ll have to use it all the time.

 Things are pretty straightforward from here.
 You just have to wait for like 5-10 minutes for the installation to complete.